What is Fetal Genetic Testing?

 Fetal Genetic Testing is a specific prenatal testing that focuses on the fetus rather than the mother.
 Often, prenatal and fetal genetic testing overlap, but more specific tests like DNA testing of the fetus can determine genetic abnormalities or mutations.

-- There are different options for fetal genetic testing.
-One of them is a procedure called Amniocentesis which is a more invasive but is a more effective method of DNA testing for the fetus.
+There are different options for fetal genetic testing.
+A procedure called Amniocentesis is more invasive but is a more effective method of DNA testing for the fetus.

 In amniocentesis, your doctor will begin with an ultrasound to locate the fetus.
 Once your doctor has determined the fetus is doing well, they will insert the needle into the womb, careful to not insert the needle too close to the fetus.
 A diagnostic test like this does not take much time and doesn’t require a long recovery period.
 You can rest at home for a day or so after the procedure if you feel tired or if your doctor recommends it.